emschuch/setup_files/README.md

 ### Using `pyenv-virtualenv`

 Now you can navigate to a project, create a virtual environment, and activate it.
-When you want to change to a different environment or you're done working on the project, deactivate your virtual environment.
+When you want to change to a different environment, or you're done working on the project, deactivate your virtual environment.
 It's still there, it's just not active.

 Here I'm creating a virtual environment called `ds_env`, but ideally you will want to create a separate environment for each unique project.